brittneypostma/devDocs/src/routes/blog/posts/javascript.md

 var y = "this is a string named y"
 ~~~

--   **let** - similar to var, except that it is scoped to the block ( { } ) that it is declared inside of, or block scoped.
+-   &diams; **let** - similar to var, except that it is scoped to the block ( { } ) that it is declared inside of, or block scoped.
 -
 ~~~javascript
 const nothing = null;
 ~~~

--   **const** - declares a variable that cannot be changed and must be initialed to a value, it is also block scoped.
+-   &diams; **const** - declares a variable that cannot be changed and must be initialed to a value, it is also block scoped.

 -
 ~~~javascript